PriyanshiNegi01/Netflix-Data-Analysis/README.md

 # Netflix Movies and TV Shows Data Analysis using SQL and Tableau

 ## Overview
-This project focuses on analyzing Netflix's content library and user preferences using Tableau for data visualization.
-The interactive dashboard provides insights into key trends such as genre popularity, content ratings, release year distribution, and regional availability.
-This analysis aims to help users understand patterns in Netflix's catalog and optimize content strategy for a better user experience.
+This project focuses on analyzing Netflix's content library using both SQL and Tableau.
+It includes solutions to 15 business problems related to Netflix's movies and TV shows dataset using SQL and provides insightful visualizations through an interactive Tableau dashboard.
+The analysis aims to uncover patterns in Netflix's catalog, optimize content strategy, and explore key trends such as genre popularity, content ratings, regional availability, and release years.

 ## Features
+- **SQL Analysis**: Solutions to 15 business problems, including the count of movies vs. TV shows, most common ratings, top content by country, and more.
-- **Interactive Dashboards**: Visualizations showcasing genre popularity, release years, and regional distribution.
+- **Tableau Dashboards**: Interactive visualizations showcasing genre popularity, content distribution across regions, release year trends, and ratings analysis.
-- **Content Ratings Analysis**: Comparison of ratings across various genres and regions.
-- **Release Year Distribution**: Insights into the timeline of Netflix's content library.
-- **Regional Availability**: Overview of content available across different countries.
+- **Business Problem Insights**: Answers to business questions using SQL queries and data exploration to help optimize Netflix's content strategy.

 ## Dataset
 **Dataset Link:** [Kaggle Movies Dataset](https://www.kaggle.com/datasets/shivamb/netflix-shows?resource=download)